 Lowland Single Malt Scotch Whisky

-Production wise its style varied.
+Production-wise its style varied.
 At the start of the Bell’s era it was light and floral, but the blender’s template of nutty and spicy became the norm towards the end of its ownership.
 When distilling started again in 2000 the old, more delicate, style was reintroduced – which explains the variation in character in official bottlings.
 Some peated malt was also run in the Armstrong era, a period which also saw the firm expand into independent bottlings – all of which were sold at incredibly keen prices.

-It was 1817 when John and Thomas McClelland took out a licence to make whisky on their farm in the hamlet of Bladnoch near Wigtown in the far south-east of Scotland.
+It was 1817 when John and Thomas McClelland took out a licence to make whisky on their farm in the hamlet of Bladnoch near Wigtown in the far south-west of Scotland.
 It stayed in family ownership until 1905, when it was one of many stills to close during a period of over-supply and low sales.